 The Supplemental Nutrition Assistance Program (SNAP) helps families, older adults, and individuals pay for groceries.
 Benefits are loaded onto an EBT card, which can then be used to purchase food at grocery stores, supermarkets, some farmers markets, and other stores that accept SNAP.
 All SNAP applications are reviewed for expedited service.
 Those eligible for expedited service have benefits issued in five days.
 Pennsylvanians can apply for SNAP online.
 SNAP benefits provide food security, stimulate local economies, and support farmers and the agriculture industry through the purchases of Pennsylvania-grown and processed foods.

-On April 27, Governor Wolf wrote to the congressional delegation and the USDA to advocate for further action to ensure access to SNAP to those who need it now and during the recovery months that lie ahead.
-In his correspondence, the Governor requested permission to:
+On April 27, the congressional delegation and the USDA were urged to advocate for further action to ensure access to SNAP to those who need it now and during the recovery months that lie ahead.
+The commonwealth requested permission to:

 - Issue an additional benefit equal to 50 percent of a household's monthly payment to all SNAP households;

 - Waive SNAP college student eligibility criteria to ensure that families with a student home from college can receive additional benefits to feed the whole family during the COVID-19 emergency;

 - Allow Pennsylvanians to self-attest to reductions in income due to the COVID-19 health emergency, just as self-attestation has been allowed for several other programs.

 - Expand flexibility to exclude Pandemic Unemployment Compensation from the SNAP grant benefit calculation, since counting these payments puts some families who have experienced job loss just over the income threshold making them ineligible or reducing their monthly allotment if they are still eligible.

 Investing in Food Security